How Much Does Lawn Aeration Cost in 2024?

 There are three main types of lawn aeration:

 • Liquid aeration is the least expensive type and is also the easiest to implement.
 Unfortunately, it is also the least effective aeration process.
 Studies show there is no liquid solution as effective as physical aeration methods (i.e., spike or core aeration).
+You can read more about it in our article, Does Liquid Aeration Work?
 Average cost: $88

 • Spike aeration uses solid tines to penetrate the soil and push away thatch.
 It works best on sandy soil.
 Average cost: $100